rocketinsights/terraform-blog-default-tags/README.md

   .......
 }
 ```
-The final tags for the two DynamoDB resources in the default-and-alternate-tags-dynamodb TF modules
+The final tags for the two DynamoDB resources in the default-and-alternate-tags-dynamodb TF modules uses
-will use the assigned AWS provider tags
+the assigned AWS provider tags
 ```terraform
 // module.default-and-alternate-tags-dynamodb.aws_dynamodb_table.default-and-alternate-tags-module-basic
 "owner"               = "Rocket Insights"